Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-We've recently released our Test Bench 1.6 update for Headphones!
-Read the Latency R&D Article to learn more.
+We've recently released our Test Bench 1.8 update for Headphones!
+Read the R&D Article to learn more.

 Best Office Headphones

 Office headphones are typically versatile headsets used at work or in an office-like environment.
-You want something comfortable enough to last an entire workday without causing fatigue, a battery that won't need charging halfway through the day, and an excellent active noise cancelling (ANC) feature that can help you concentrate on your work by blocking background noise and chatty coworkers.
+You'll want something comfortable enough to last an entire workday without causing fatigue, a battery that won't need charging halfway through the day, and an excellent active noise cancelling (ANC) feature that can help you concentrate on your work by blocking background noise and chatty coworkers.
 Additionally, headphones with minimal leakage mean that you can crank up your music without bothering your nearby colleagues.

-We've tested over 770 pairs of headphones, and below are our recommendations for the best headset for office use.
+We've tested over 805 pairs of headphones, and below are our recommendations for the best headset for office use.
 Also, check out our picks for the best noise cancelling headphones and the best noise cancelling earbuds.
 If you want to improve your workstation further, check out our recommendations for the best ergonomic mice and the best ergonomic keyboards.

 1. Best Office Headphones

 The Bose QuietComfort Ultra Headphones Wireless are the best headphones for work we've tested.
 These high-end headphones have a very comfortable fit for long days at work.
 Like most Bose headphones, they have a powerful ANC system that can easily block out chatty coworkers and whiny A/C fans.
-With their ANC on, they last about 29 hours of continuous use, so they can get you through several days without recharging.
+With their ANC on, they last about 29 hours continuously, so they can get you through several days without recharging.
 They also support multi-device pairing so you can stay connected to your smartphone and PC simultaneously.

 They have a bass-rich sound profile out of the box, but voices are present and clear, so they're suitable for phone calls and meetings.
 If you prefer a different sound, it can also be customized with a graphic EQ and presets in their companion app.
 They support the aptX Adaptive codec, which helps lower latency when streaming video.
 Their integrated mic makes your voice sound clear and natural and adequately separates it from background noise.
-If you make a lot of phone calls and work in a busy, noisier place, the Bose 700 Headphones Wireless are quite similar and have a mic with a better noise-handling performance.
-However, they aren't as comfortable and have shorter battery life.
-The manufacturer is also phasing them out, so they can be difficult to get a hold of.

 See our review